top of page

 THE Clock is ticking: Dynamic epigenome stability during reproductive aging.

 Mammalian eggs (oocytes) are held in a state of prolonged arrest that can last decades in humans and years in mice until they are recruited for ovulation.
-A decline in ovarian reserve is thought to be the “biological clock” that triggers female reproductive aging and degradation of proteins within oocytes.
+A decline in ovarian reserve is thought to be the “biological clock” that triggers female reproductive aging.
 Age related protein decline is associated with increased oocyte chromosome segregation errors leading to miscarriages, early pregnancy loss and developmental defects.

 However, we found that the epigenetic mark at centromeres, in the form of CENP-A nucleosomes, is remarkably resistant to age related decline.
 This extreme stability contrasts with most other proteins that show marked decay with age.